Rank 2 fusion rings are complete intersections: Definition and some properties of fusion rings

+Let $R = \set Z[X_1, \dots, X_r]$ be a polynomial ring, that maps surjectively to $F$ with kernel $I$, and assume that $R$ has minimal rank.
+We consider finding the minimal number of generators of $I$ in $R$.
+Since $I$ has codimension $r$ in $R$, this is a lower bound on that number.
 The set of integers $\set Z$ is a 1-dimensional discrete valuation ring, so it is a regular ring.
-Then also $\set Z[X,Y]$ is a regular ring.
-The goal is to show that $I_k$ can be generated over $R$ by two elements.
-Then since $I_k$ has codimension 2 in $R$ these two generators must constitute a regular $R$-sequence, i.e.\ $R/I_k$ is a complete intersection ring.
+Then also $R$ is a regular ring.
+If we can prove existence of a generating set consisting of exactly $r$ elements, then they must constitute a regular $R$-sequence, i.e., $R/I$ is a complete intersection ring.
+In Theorem \ref{UNCproof} we prove, that this is always the case if $r=2$.